Back to All Events

 Enjoy a day of music, art & conservation.

-Come celebrate Flint Hills Counterpoint’s land reclamation site’s seventh anniversary with concerts, artist workshops, conservation speakers, children’s activities, and a sunset musical performance.
+Come celebrate Flint Hills Counterpoint’s land reclamation site’s seventh anniversary with concerts, artist workshops, conservation speakers, children’s activities, delicious food, and a sunset musical performance.

 FILM, 9:00PM